 Jinghua is something else.

-Eir words have appeared in The Guardian, Overland, Peril, Cordite, Autostraddle, and Melbourne Writers’ Festival.
+Eir work has appeared on ABC TV and in The Guardian, Sydney Morning Herald, Overland, Meanjin, Peril, The Monthly, Cordite, Autostraddle, Them, HuffPost, The Saturday Paper, and Melbourne Writers’ Festival.

 In 2016, Jinghua moved to Shanghai to join the English-language media outlet Sixth Tone before it launched.
 As a reporter and later Head of News, Jinghua shaped every aspect of the publication’s influential coverage of contemporary China, in particular its reputation for rigorous and sensitive reporting on gender issues and LGBTIQ rights.
 Eir work was recognised by the Society of Publishers in Asia (SOPA) Awards with an Honourable Mention in 2017 as a writer and in 2018 as an editor.